bistace/cahier/README.md

 - **Full Session Recording**: Captures standard output (stdout/stderr), exit codes, and timing for every command.
 - **Structured Storage**: Uses a local SQLite database for reliable, queryable storage.
 - **Markdown Export**: Generate Markdown logs of your session with a single command.
+- **Command Snippets**: Promote useful commands into reusable project or global snippets, then send them back to the REPL from the editor.
 - **Smart Output Handling**:
   - Automatically redirects excessive output to external files to keep the database clean.
   - Configurable "ignore list" for interactive tools (vim, nano, htop, ssh, ...) to prevent capturing garbage output.